Aerial spraying permitting arrangements

 The Application Plan must be completed by aerial spraying operators.
 You can use the templates below.

-Submit it to [email protected] with the appropriate covering letter and suitable map of the area to be treated.
+Submit your plan to [email protected] with the appropriate covering letter and suitable map of the area to be treated.

-In order to take account of different legislation in the UK, and to speed up the process of applications, separate plans should be completed for aerial spraying in England and Wales, Scotland or Northern Ireland.
+To take account of different legislation in the UK, and to speed up the process of applications, you must complete separate plans for aerial spraying in England and Wales, Scotland or Northern Ireland.

 It will help us (and you) if you send separate application plans for jobs: